 1.2 Fund TimeframeThe Fund is an ongoing initiative available from 1 July 2011.

-3 ProbityIn administering the Fund, the Commonwealth (as represented by the Department of Health and Ageing and Medicare Australia) ensures that appropriate levels of probity are maintained.
+3. ProbityIn administering the Fund, the Commonwealth (as represented by the Department of Health and Medicare Australia) ensures that appropriate levels of probity are maintained.
 All records of the Commonwealth and those created on behalf of the Commonwealth in relation to insureds by contracted insurers are subject to appropriate auditing and program monitoring.

-6 Procurement activitiesFunds appropriated for the purpose of the Indemnity Insurance Fund may also be used for the procurement of work directly related to the purpose of the Fund e.g. scheme administration.
-Such procurements will be undertaken in accordance with the requirements of the Commonwealth Procurement Guidelines and will be for purposes that are consistent with the aims, objectives and priorities of the Fund.
+6. Procurement activitiesFunds appropriated for the purpose of the Indemnity Insurance Fund may also be used for the procurement of work directly related to the purpose of the Fund e.g. scheme administration.
+Such procurements will be undertaken in accordance with the requirements of the Commonwealth Procurement Rules and will be for purposes that are consistent with the aims, objectives and priorities of the Fund.

-PriorityPromote stability of the medical indemnity insurance industry.Top of page
+PriorityPromote stability of the medical indemnity insurance industry

 ActivitiesTo ensure the ongoing stability of the medical indemnity insurance industry, the department will continue to monitor the operations and activities of medical indemnity insurers.
 Medical indemnity insurance is a specialised form of cover that provides surety to medical practitioners and their patients in the event of an adverse incident.
 Affordable and stable medical indemnity insurance translates to stable fees for patients, and allows the medical workforce to focus on the delivery of high quality medical services.